-Need a last-minute gift idea for a dog owner?
+Need a last-minute gift idea for a dog parent?
 Grab a gift card to a pet supply store like Chewy.com.
-You can purchase and send the gift card electronically within moments (which is a relief if you're truly down to the last minute!).
+You can purchase and send the gift card electronically within moments (which is a relief if you're truly down to the last minute!)

 Every pet owner wants to know what their dog is doing when they're gone, which is why a dog camera is a fantastic gift.
 Unlike other cameras, the Furbo rotates 360 degrees and allows the user to dispense a treat with the click of a button!